TomBugnon/deNEST/README.md

     towards a directory, and the `session_input` session parameter can be interpreted as a relative path, from the `input_path` directory, pointing towards a NumPy array, it will be loaded for the session.
-4. (option 4): Just for reference, there is another type of loading that is specific to our usage and doesn't need to be developed upon right now.
-We will probably migrate the corresponding code outside of the package in the future.
-(TODO: Delete code)

 In summary, if an absolute path to an array is specified in the command line `input` optional argument, it will be used for all sessions.
 Otherwise, a good